-Unfortunately, this year streaming the Oscars is going to be as tough – if not tougher – than snagging a seat in the audience.
-The only in is via the Watch ABC app or the Oscars website, which, for whatever reason, requires you to to log in using your cable provider account.
+Unfortunately, this year (like last year) streaming the Oscars is going to be as tough – if not tougher – than snagging a seat in the audience.
+The only in to the ceremony itself is via the Watch ABC website and app or the Oscars website, which, for whatever reason, requires you to to log in using your cable provider account.

 Supported US providers include Comcast, Cablevision, Cox Communications, Charter Communications, DISH, DirecTV, Verizon FiOS and AT&T U-verse.

-If you're watching from the UK, the show will stream live exclusively on the Sky Movies Oscars channel.
+If you're watching from the UK, the show will stream live exclusively on Sky Cinema.
 So, you either need a Sky Movies subscription or have a Now TV Sky Movies Pass to watch it on its Roku-powered box.
 If you have a Sky Go subscription you'll also be able to tune in on your laptop or smartphone if you'd rather watch from bed.

-In Australia, the country's Nine Network will live stream the ceremony through its new 9Now online service Monday morning.
+In Australia, the country's Nine Network will live stream the ceremony through its 9Now online service Monday morning.
 You need to sign-up to get access but the process is simple.